-NYU School of Medicine’s Gastroenterology and Hepatology Three-Year Clinical Fellowship Program provides a curriculum and clinical training that lead to mastery of gastroenterology and endoscopic procedures.
+NYU Grossman School of Medicine’s Gastroenterology and Hepatology Three-Year Clinical Fellowship Program provides a curriculum and clinical training that lead to mastery of gastroenterology and endoscopic procedures.
 Fellows leave the program with expert understanding of the issues relevant to both inpatient and outpatient diagnosis and treatment of gastrointestinal (GI) and hepatobiliary diseases.
-We accept five fellows each year.
+We accept six fellows each year.

 Instruction in our program is based on a core curriculum that encompasses every aspect of clinical gastroenterology and hepatology.
 Our curriculum is based on competencies and their related milestones that incorporate multiple learning strategies: workplace-based learning, rich didactics, case-based learning, peer to peer learning, online learning, and simulation education.

 Our trainees have significant exposure to subspecialty areas within gastroenterology, such as inflammatory bowel disease, motility, hepatology, and advanced endoscopy.
 These educational experiences build our fellows’ expertise in clinical and research techniques.
 Our program also allows dedicated time for subspecialty rotations, including inflammatory bowel disease, liver transplantation, pancreaticobiliary diseases, and esophagology and gastrointestinal motility.